– Activities to avoid and change,

 - throwing a ball to the dog a thousand times

-Most people naturally avoid straightening the elbow as much to avoid the pain.
-Unfortunately, the muscle will still be weaker and fatigue more quickly with active trigger points.
+Most people naturally avoid straightening the elbow to prevent pain.
+But unfortunately, the muscle will still be weaker and fatigues more quickly with active trigger points.

 For Temporary Relief:

 They can really help with these trigger points.
 The best strategy is to place them over the trigger point.
-Look at this other post on the pain patterns to see the exact location, if you want to be more specific.
-You can feel the tight fibers where there are greens asterisks in those illustrations.
+Look at this other post on the pain patterns to see the exact location if you want to be more specific.
+You can feel the tight fibers where there are green asterisks in those illustrations.
 The patch is most effective there.

 Or, you can place the patch broadly across the back of the upper arm.
 I’ve indicated where to put it in the pic, but that varies a little based on the patch’s size and your arm’s size.
-It’ll help, even if you don’t cover the exact spot.
+Nevertheless, it’ll help, even if you don’t cover the exact spot.

 As I mention in other posts, I carry this roll-on of IcyHot with lidocaine when I travel.
-If you’re active, it’s a better solution.
+So, if you’re active, it’s a better solution.
 Slather the cream all over the back of the arm from shoulder to elbow.
 It will immediately reduce pain and improve your power.

 People tend to prefer patches to avoid the cream’s scent, although there are creams with less odor.
-People prefer the cream when the area gets lots of movement, and the patch comes off easily.
+In addition, people prefer the cream on areas with lots of movement.
+Otherwise, the patch comes off easily.
 Also, the adhesive on the patch can irritate the skin, especially after a few days.

 These self-care activities, like over-the-counter drugs, are not intended to replace appropriate medical attention.
 If you have concerns about these self-care activities, get help from a professional.
 Use these suggestions and strategies with discretion and at your own risk.
 See your doctor when your pain is severe, persistent, or doesn’t respond to these simple suggestions.